pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Fanatic: One who can’t change his opinion and won’t change the subject."
 --Winston Churchill (popularized), actually from Evan Esar's *Comic Dictionary*

+"I don't think the past is better, better
+just cause it's cased in glass,
+protecting us from our now and later"
+--Annie Erin Clark (St Vincent), *Teenage Talk*

 "1.
 When a distinguished but elderly scientist states that something is possible, he is almost certainly right.
 When he states that something is impossible, he is very probably wrong.
 2\.
 The only way of discovering the limits of the possible is to venture a little way past them into the impossible.